 This laser rangefinder for bow hunting looks quite the same as the above Scout DX series especially in appearance, both are designed with camo coatings, perfect for outdoor hunting.

 Simple one-button design speeds up the time on changing modes and settings in hunting, you can operate it even with gloves on.
 There are two modes can be chosen, one is bow mode, it gives the highest point of travel of arrow.
 The other is rifle mode, you can adjust holdover and turret for scope.

 It weighs pretty light, small and compact shape enables it to be taken anywhere you go.
 Optics are quite clear, along with its 6x magnification, you can have a wide field of sight on your prey.

 On uphill and downhill hunting, it also offers angle compensation based on degree of slope.
 Red light is pretty helpful in distance readout in dark light.
 Also, it ranges relatively long, up to 1300 yards.

 - Controls are easy to operate when wearing gloves

 Red display makes it hard to read in too bright light

 This Leupold bow hunting rangefinder is another long range device that reaches 1200 yards.
 Altogether two buttons are set the machine, one is for mode, while the other is for range.
 You can easily change the mode and get distance measurement with single one hand even with gloves on.

-Fully multi-coated lens reduce the loss of light and improve the lightness of display.
+A fully multi-coated lens reduces the loss of light and improves the lightness of the display.
 OLED display enables you to use perfectly in dark light.
-Its eye relief is a bit short, so it may be quite hard to use for those who wear glasses in using.
+Its eye relief is a bit short, so it may be quite hard to use for those who wear glasses in use.